 “It would give residents a voice in the decision-making process which didn’t exist before,” Golden-Krasner told Courthouse News Service.

-The trial court denied the lawsuit and the trade association appealed while also seeking $700,000 in attorneys’ fees and sanctions.
+The trial court denied the motion, and all parties appealed after CIPA’s demand for $700,000 in attorneys’ fees and sanctions was also denied.

 CIPA sued the Youth for Environmental Justice, the South Central Youth Leadership Coalition and the Center for Biological Diversity because the new regulations would “radically change how the city would process environmental procedures” that would impact existing oil operations, argued the trade associations’ attorney Nathaniel Johnson with Alston & Bird.